DotSlashTX/h1_Grinch_CTF/README.md

 **Endpoint -> /apps**
 **Tools used: Developer Tools (Firefox)**

-Request for the first person named "Tea Avery" had a "id" parameter that was set equals to "eyJpZCI6Mn0=", this parameter looks like to be sufficed with a base64 string, on decoding, we found that it translates to {"id":2}, the last person on the web application named "Charlton Dillon" had similar parameter, base64 encoded again that translates to {"id":17}, so I modified the request of {id:17} to {"id":18} that was encoded to be "eyJpZCI6MTh9", but this request dropped a 404 with response as "Entry not found".
+Request for the first person named "Tea Avery" had a ``"id"`` parameter that was set equals to ``"eyJpZCI6Mn0="``, this parameter looks like to be sufficed with a base64 string, on decoding, we found that it translates to ``{"id":2}``, the last person on the web application named "Charlton Dillon" had similar parameter, base64 encoded again that translates to {"id":17}, so I modified the request of ``{id:17}`` to ``{"id":18}`` that was encoded to be ``"eyJpZCI6MTh9"``, but this request dropped a 404 with response as "Entry not found".
-Let's try encoding {"id":1} as base64 and using it as the parameter, on making a POST request with id set to "eyJpZCI6MX0=", we get a 200 response code with the flag in the response panel.
+Let's try encoding ``{"id":1}`` as base64 and using it as the parameter, on making a POST request with id set to ``"eyJpZCI6MX0="``, we get a 200 response code with the flag in the response panel.

 -------------------------------------------------------------